-

 Research interests

 Our immune system defends us from environmental threats, such as bacterial and viral infections, and detects and removes abnormal cells that potentially lead to malignancies.
 Optimal immunological homeostasis is achieved when the threat (e.g. pathogen) is removed with the highest efficiency whilst avoiding collateral tissue damage for the host.
-More and more scientific data, however, suggest that this immunological balance differs between women and men.
+Increasing scientific data, however, suggest that this immunological balance differs between women and men.
 It has been shown that women mount stronger immune responses against pathogens compared to men, leading to more rapid control or clearance of infections.
 Women also develop stronger immunity in response to vaccinations, and exhibit stronger immune responses against malignancies, including leukemia.
 Enhanced immune responsiveness in females, however, comes at a cost, including aggravated tissue damage, higher immune activation, persistent inflammation and significantly higher incidences of autoimmune diseases, such as autoimmune hepatitis and multiple sclerosis.
-However, the precise contribution of sex hormones and sex chromosome-encoded genes to sexspecific differences in immunity, and their relevance for human disease manifestations, remains insufficiently understood.
+However, the precise contribution of sex hormones and sex chromosome-encoded genes to sex-specific differences in immunity, and their relevance for human disease manifestations, remains insufficiently understood.
 The understanding of these mechanisms will pave the way for novel treatment strategies for infectious and immune-mediated diseases that take the sex of the affected individual into account.

 RU 5068 "Sex differences in Immunity"